- GRA 6843

 (Max 30 students each semester)

-During the course there will be an intensive study trip to Berlin.
-Students must be aware that cost for and connected with the trip is not covered by BI Norwegian Business School and students are expected to cover this cost themselves.
+During the course there will be an intensive, multi-day study trip to Berlin.
+Students must be aware that the costs for and connected with the trip are not covered by BI Norwegian Business School.
+Students are expected to cover the travel and accommodation costs themselves.
+Detailed information about the study trip will be provided at the beginning of the course.

 Introduction: Digital Innovations